bubenshchykov/ngrok/README.md

 ngrok.kill(); // kills ngrok process
 ```

+Note on http tunnels: by default bind_tls is true, so whenever you use http proto two tunnels are created - http and https.
+If you disconnect https tunnel, http tunnel remains open.
+You might want to close them both by passing http-version url, or simply by disconnecting all in one go ```ngrok.disconnect()```.

 ## emitter
 Also you can use ngrok as an event emitter, it fires "connect", "disconnect" and "error" events
 ```javascript